Steven Spurrier blew up the wine world with the Judgment of Paris. His legacy lives on.

 Crack open the best 2020 wine books for rich history, international politics and a vintner’s lively memoir

 France was Spurrier’s first wine love, and his palate gravitated toward Italy later in life.
 But he never stopped rooting for underdog regions.
 I first met him in 2013, when he came to Richmond to keynote the Virginia Wine Summit.
 He became an advocate of Virginia wine, returning annually to judge the final round of the Governor’s Cup competition.
 In 2019, when the judging was held in Washington, my wife and I invited him to our house for dinner.
 He had never seen a smart speaker before, and kept walking into our kitchen to bellow, “Alexa!
 What’s the weather?”
-He’d cackle with delight when she responded.
+He’d cackle with delight when it responded.
 That was his boyish curiosity, his unbounded fascination with anything new.

 Our paths crossed several times that year, including the International Pinot Noir Conference in Oregon and a Napa ceremony where the Smithsonian honored Winiarski.
 We traveled together through the Okanagan Valley of British Columbia, a region making outstanding wines and ready for its moment on the world stage.
 Everywhere he went, Spurrier was treated as a rock star, but he always had time and a smile for friends old and new.
 His generosity and lack of pretense were forever evident.